devbyaccident/terraform-workshop/exercises/03/README.md

 You'll notice that the destroy process if very similar to apply, just the other way around!
 And it also requires confirmation, which is a good thing.

+Run `rm -rf .terraform` to cleanup and raise your hand.